Aspie96/blog/content/posts/free_software.md

 This is not an article written just for tech-savvy people.
 On the contrary, it's for everyone, because the topic at hand is important for society as a whole.

-The article doesn't assume too much prior knowledge.
-However, it's not crucial to understand every tiny detail and it is my hope that the most important points will get across, regardless of how tech-minded you are.
+I will not assume too much prior knowledge.
+However, understanding every tiny detail is not crucial and it is my hope that the most relevant points will get across, regardless of how tech-minded you are.

-If the topic seems complex, don't let this dissuade you from using free and open source software.
+If the topic seems complex at first, don't let this dissuade you from using free and open source software.
 For end users, it's simpler in practice than it may seem.

 In this article, I will first talk about existing restrictions on software.
 Then, I will introduce the idea of free and open source software.
 I will follow with the topic of licensing.
 I will mention a few ways software can be "remixed".
 After that, I will discuss the motivations that lead people to develop free and open source software.
 I will list several advantages of software freedom.
-Then I will write about its relationship with government policies.
+Then, I will write about its relationship with government policies.
 I will describe how similar ideas apply to non-software digital assets.
 Finally, I will give some examples of free and open source software which you may already be familiar with.

 ## Restrictions on software

 Programmers typically create software by writing *source code*, as text, in a *programming language*.
-It's a detailed description of the program which trained humans and computers alike can understand.
+Source code is a detailed description of the program which trained humans and computers alike can understand.
 It can be converted, through *compilation*, into other forms that can only be read by computers: *object code*.
 The result is still the same program, just represented in a different way, which is usually more efficient.
 The reverse operation (going from object code to human-readable source code) is often hard, if not nearly impossible.

 Legally, original literary and artistic works of authorship, such as poems and paintings, are covered by *copyright* (or "author's rights").
 Copyright is automatic and it exists from the moment the work is first fixed in a material medium.
-In general, preparing derivatives based on an existing work, reproducing it in copies or conveying it to the public requires an authorization from the copyright holder and are illegal if unauthorized.
+In general, preparing derivatives based on an existing work, reproducing it in copies and conveying it to the public are actions that require an authorization from the copyright holder and are illegal if unauthorized.
 Software programs are covered by [copyright](https://en.wikipedia.org/wiki/Software_copyright) as literary works.

 Suppose you receive a program in object form.
 You cannot study its internal functioning in detail, because you don't have the corresponding source code to read.
 You could technically distribute copies (computers can always copy data), but you aren't legally allowed to do.
 You may be unable to modify the program to your liking for both legal and technical reasons.

 Restrictions on software exist beyond just copyright and withholding source code.
 In an ever more digitalized world, they give rightholders a lot of power and substantial control on users.

-## Free software
+## Free Software

 *Free software* is software which any user, in any field of endeavour, is free to run, copy, distribute, study and modify.
 This means that it is provided alongside with access to its source code, as well as an appropriate software licence.